aimagelab/mammoth/docs/datasets/index.rst

         return 0.5

+.. _dataset-naming-convention:

 Steps to create a new dataset
 -----------------------------

+The following steps are required to create a dataset following the *legacy* naming convention.
+A new and more flexible way to define datasets is available with the **register_dataset** decorator.
+See more in :ref:`module-dynamic-registration`.

 All datasets must inherit from the **ContinualDataset** class, which is defined in :ref:`Continual Dataset <module-datasets.utils.continual_dataset>`.
 The only exception are datasets that follow the `general-continual` setting, which inherit from the **GCLDataset** class, (defined in :ref:`GCL Dataset <module-datasets.utils.gcl_dataset>`).
 These classes provide some useful methods to create data loaders and store masked data loaders for continual learning experiments.
 See more in the next section.

     1. Create a new file in the `datasets` folder, e.g. ``my_dataset.py``.

-    2. Define a new class that inherits from `ContinualDataset` or `GCLDataset` and implements all the required methods and attributes.
+    2. Define a *SINGLE* new class that inherits from `ContinualDataset` or `GCLDataset` and implements all the required methods and attributes.

     3. Define the **get_data_loaders** method, which returns a list of train and test data loaders for each task (see more in section :ref:`Utils <dataset-index-utils>`).